ShubhamMistry/Shubhammistry/README.md

 - 👋 Hi, I’m @Shubham Mistry
 - 👀 I’m interested in developing,analyzing and learning new technologies.
-- 🌱 I’m currently learning Python, Data Analytics
+- 🌱 I’m currently learning Python, Data Analytics, Machine Learning, Data Science , Web Scraping using Requests, Beautiful Soup and Selenium.
 - 📫 How to reach me on shubhammistry612@gmail.com

 <!---